lcalem/lcalem.github.io/_posts/2018-09-22-sutton-index.md

 This series of posts intends to provide a TL;DR for every chapter of the 2nd edition of the book [_Reinforcement Learning: An Introduction_][sutton-book] by Sutton & Barto, published in 2018.

 All the posts will follow the book's structure in bullet points, sometimes with additional explanations.
-This series is mostly written for people familiar with the subject or having already read the book and needing a refresher, but I'm sure many people with varying backgrounds can benefit from it too!
+This series is mostly written for people that are familiar with the subject or that already have read the book and need a refresher, but I'm sure many people with varying backgrounds can benefit from it too!

 It comes from a personal observation that sometimes, all we need to get back into a topic is to read the headlines of a chapter.